DLDR Course Descriptions

 Back to top

-4 hours
+4 credit hours

 Back to top

-DLDR 750 Identifying the Need / Problem / Opportunity (NPO)
+DLDR 750 Identifying the Need, Problem, Opportunity (NPO)

-4 hours
+4 credit hours

 This course orients students to Collaborative Design for Ministry and Nonprofit Contexts and introduces research and design tools and library resources.
 Students identify and articulate their NPO and explore its contours by drafting a discovery plan, organizing and conducting a discovery workshop and follow up interviews with stakeholders, begin compiling a working bibliography, and synthesize their semester discoveries in the first milestone assignment.
 Students meet with their Project Faculty and Peer Group monthly.
 Pass/No Pass.
-Additional course fee may be required.
+An additional course fee may be required.

 Back to top